Volue-Public/energy-mesh-python/docs/source/authentication.rst

 * Service Principal Name (SPN)
 * User Principal Name (UPN)

 Depending on the system configuration providing only *service principal* may be enough for successful authentication.
+This is usually the case when authenticating as the currently logged in Windows user.

 Instantiation of Connection object with authentication parameters will perform authentication process and obtain Mesh token that will be used for each subsequent call to Mesh server.